 Unlike many other sites in the online fact-checking world, at Snopes.com we do not exclusively focus on politics (although political fact-checking makes up a large portion of our work).
-We have long observed the principle that we write about whatever items the greatest number of readers are asking about or searching for, as well as viral rumors that could lead to misunderstandings and purported trivia facts.
+Without any partisan considerations, we have long observed the principle that we write about whatever items readers are asking about, or searching for, as well as viral rumors that could lead to misunderstandings and purported trivia facts.

 We don’t choose or exclude items for coverage based on whether they deal with Republican/Democratic, conservative/liberal, or religious/secular issues.
-We also don’t impose our own judgments about whether a given item’s perceived importance, controversiality, obviousness, or superficiality (or lack thereof) merit our addressing it.
+We're open to tips on any given subject, no matter their perceived importance, controversiality, obviousness, or superficiality (or lack thereof).

 We are, of course, limited in how much we can cover by our available resources and staffing.

 The inputs we use to determine reader interest include the tabulation of terms entered into our search engine, reader email submissions, comments and questions posted to our Twitter and Facebook accounts, what’s trending on Google and social media sites.

 The items we address come in forms that include (but are not limited to) text circulated online, social media posts, image macros/memes, videos, printed material, and articles from other sites and publications.